5T33Z0/OC-Little-Translated/11_Graphics/iGPU/Framebuffer_Patching/README.md

 </details>

 ## About
-This guide is for modifying framebuffers for Intel iGPUs and modifying `DeviceProperties` for connector types, so you can connect a secondary display to the `HDMI` or `DisplayPort` of your Laptop.
+This guide is for modifying `DeviceProperties` for connector types Intel iGPUs, so you can connect a secondary display to the `HDMI` or `DisplayPort` of your Laptop.

 ### Problem description
 Your Laptop boots into macOS and the internal screen works, but: